LAWS5183 Environmental Law

 - Unit Outline

-- The Reading Guide refers students to additional references and the LMS site include links to some generally useful references.
+- The Reading Guide refers students to prescribed and recommended reading and the LMS site includes links to some generally useful website materials.

 Bates G, Environmental Law in Australia, 9th edn: LexisNexis Butterworths 2016